laggardkernel/proxifier-rules/README.md

 ### F.A.Q.
 #### Proxy Rules doesn't Work on macOS
-Proxifier macOS may have some problem handling DNS pollution.
+The DNS resolution feature from Proxifier macOS is not designed for handling DNS pollution.
+There's performance issue in real use for handling DNS pollution.
+In case that is causes problem for users, I disabled this feature in the config file.

-Set a clean DNS in your Network Setting.
+Please set a clean DNS in your Network Setting.

 #### Why do you use Proxifier instead of Surge?